 - 7.1.
-First Aid is defined as "treatment for the purpose of preserving life and minimising the consequences of injury or illness until appropriate help is obtained and the treatment of minor injuries that require limited intervention". - 7.2.
-The first aid arrangements of the school are provided in accordance with the requirements of the Health and Safety (First Aid) Regulations 1981 and are detailed in The First Aid and Medical Provision Policy. - 7.3.
-Sufficient numbers of first aid boxes will be provided at specific locations throughout the school premises.
-See The First Aid and Medical Provision Policy for details of locations. - It will be the responsibility of the School Office Assistant, who has primary responsibilities for first aid, to ensure that only those items stated under HSE guidance are kept in each first aid box and that they maintained to minimum stock levels
+First aid arrangements will be delivered in line with the First Aid Needs Assessment, completed by the senior teacher with academic health and safety responsibilities.
+The First Aids Needs Assessment is a Health and Safety Executive method for determining needs. - 7.2.
+First Aid is defined as "treatment for the purpose of preserving life and minimising the consequences of injury or illness until appropriate help is obtained and the treatment of minor injuries that require limited intervention". - 7.3.
+The first aid arrangements of the school are provided in accordance with the requirements of the Health and Safety (First Aid) Regulations 1981 and are detailed in The First Aid and Medical Provision Policy. - 7.4.
+Enough first aid boxes will be provided at specific locations throughout the school premises.
+See The First Aid and Medical Provision Policy for details of locations.

+It will be the responsibility of the School Office Assistant, who has primary responsibilities for first aid, to ensure that only those items stated under HSE guidance are kept in each first aid box and that they maintained to minimum stock levels